BrettFraley/BrettFraley.github.io/_posts/2024-01-11-writing-on-writing.md

 Now, I can take what I've produced, iterate on it, improve, publish it, and move the hell on.
-To whomever reads this, it may be obvious that I didn't take much time to edit, format, or make it perfect-because it's not and won't be perfect.
+To whomever reads this, it may be obvious that I didn't take much time to edit, format, or make it perfect.
+It's not and won't be perfect.
 There's nothing wrong with that.

 What counts, is that I have something to work with, to keep, to share,